open-policy-agent/gatekeeper/website/docs/expansion.md

 ## `ExpansionTemplate`s explained

-An `ExpansionTemplate` is a custom resource that Gatekeeper will use to simulate a workload resource expansion.
-Gatekeeper will create temporary, fake resources and validate the constraints against them.
-We refer to these resources that Gatekeeper creates for validation purposes as `expanded resources`, but  the terms `mock resources`, `simulated resources`, `resulting resources`, and `resultant resources` all refer to the same notion.
+An `ExpansionTemplate` is a custom resource that Gatekeeper will use to create temporary, fake resources and validate the constraints against them.
+We refer to these resources that Gatekeeper creates for validation purposes as `expanded resources`.
+We refer to the `Deployment` or other workload resource as the `parent resource` and the act of creating those `expanded` resources as `expansion`.

 The `ExpansionTemplate` custom resource specifies:

-- Which workload resource(s) should be simulated, specified by their GVK
+- Which workload resource(s) should be expanded, specified by their GVK
-- The GVK of the resulting resources
+- The GVK of the expanded resources
-- The "source", a field to use as the blueprint for the resulting resource.
-The template source is a field on the parent resource which will be used as the base (TODO: define) for expanding.
-For example, in a case where a `Deployment` expands into a `Pod`, `spec.template` would typically be the source.
+- The "source" as defined in the field `templateSource` on the `parent resource`, which is used as the blueprint for the expanded resource.
+For example, in a case where a
+  `Deployment` expands into a `Pod`, `spec.template` would typically be the source.
-- Optionally, an `enforcementAction` override can be used when validating resultant resources.
-If this field is set, any violations against the resulting resource will use this enforcement action.
+- Optionally, an `enforcementAction` override can be used when validating expanded resources.
+If this field is set, any violations against the expanded resource will use this enforcement action.
 If an enforcement action is not specified by the `ExpansionTemplate`, the enforcement action set by the Constraint in violation will be used.